GowthamS2021/GowthamS2021/README.md

 - 👋 Hi, I’m @GowthamS2021
 - 👀 I’m interested in Quantum Computing,Machine Learning,Artifical Intelligence and Data Science.
 - 👀 I'm also interested to study more about cybersecurity.
-- 🌱 I’m currently learning Python,C++,various other programming languages.
+- 🌱 I’m currently learning Python,Java,various other programming languages.
+- 🌱 I'm proficient in C++,Python and various libraries in python.

 <!---
 GowthamS2021/GowthamS2021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.